 This occurs after the Inspection has occurred and any remediation or price adjustments have been agreed.
 The buyer executes the Technical Acceptance and the deposit usually becomes non-refundable at this stage.

 While the closing and delivery are the last steps, there can still be quite a lot to coordinate at this stage.
 Title has to be transferred and the aircraft registered to the new owner, money has to move into and out of escrow, the plane has to be insured by the new owner, and the aircraft has to be physically handed over.

 Congratulations!
 The paperwork is signed and sealed.
 You are now the new owner of a plane, but there are still a lot of things to consider.
 A good advisor will have been discussing and preparing for this along the way.
 For instance, where the aircraft is delivered and how long it stays there can have tax implications.
 You’ll need a crew, hangar, and you need to decide who is going to manage and maintain the aircraft.
-If you have a good team of advisors they can make this all of these steps go smoothly.
+If you have a good team of advisors they will make sure all of these steps go smoothly.